 Taking time to become more present, grateful and conscious can bring more awareness to your mind.
 It can help improve psychological well-being, self-esteem and give the feeling of being energised.

-With it being National Yoga Month, give yoga a go and see if you can feel the surprising benefits that yoga can bring to both your body and mind.
+Give yoga a go and see if you can feel the surprising benefits that yoga can bring to both your body and mind.
 We're fairly certain you'll never look back!

 Bath Yoga Studio is a multi-award winning city centre yoga studio, in the centre of the beautiful UNESCO World Heritage city of Bath.
 We specialise in hot yoga classes, as well as invigorating Flow, Forrest-Inspired Yoga and more relaxing classes like Yin and Restorative Yoga.